-- a.
-The intent of this standard is to enliven the pedestrian experience and create visual interest through roof form.
-The roof form of a building shall follow one (or a combination) of the following forms:

-- (1) Flat roof with parapet or cornice

-- (2) Hip roof

-- (3) Gabled roof

-- (4) Dormers

-- (5) Shed roof

-- b.
-All sloped roofs exposed to view from adjacent public or private streets and properties shall have a minimum [4/12-5/12] pitch.

-- c.
-Sloped roofs shall have eaves, exclusive of rain gutters, that project from the building wall at least 12 inches.

-- d.
-All flat roofs or those with a pitch of less than [4/12-5/12] shall be architecturally treated or articulated with a parapet wall that projects vertically above the roof line at least 12 inches and/or a cornice that projects from the building face at least 6 inches.
+- (2) Hip roof - (3) Gabled roof - (4) Dormers - (5) Shed roof - b.
+All sloped roofs exposed to view from adjacent public or private streets and properties shall have a minimum 4/12 pitch. - c.
+Sloped roofs shall have eaves, exclusive of rain gutters, that project from the building wall at least 12 inches. - d.
+All flat roofs or those with a pitch of less than 4/12 shall be architecturally treated or articulated with a parapet wall that projects vertically above the roof line at least 12 inches and/or a cornice that projects from the building face at least 6 inches. - e.

-- e.
 When an addition to an existing structure or a new structure is proposed in an existing development, the roof forms for the new structure(s) shall have similar slope and be constructed of the same materials as the existing roofing.

-- 6. Rooftop Equipment and Screening
+6. Rooftop Equipment and Screening